sudorook/licensetool/README.md

 SPDX-compliant license headers to files, including any relevant license-specific header text, via [reuse-tool](https://github.com/fsfe/reuse-tool).

-The attracting of using this script instead of using `reuse annotate` directly is the ability to fill fields directly from Git metadata.
+The main attraction of this script over using `reuse annotate` directly is the ability to fill fields directly from Git metadata.

-Also included are custom license templates (see `.reuse/templates/header.jinja2`) that not only set the SPDX standard fields but also the copyright blurbs for each license that includes them.
+Also included are custom license templates (see `.reuse/templates/header.jinja2`) that not only set the SPDX standard fields but also adds the copyright blurbs for licenses that include them.

 For example, setting a GPLv3 header will embed: